 WHAT MAKES A REAL ESTATE AGENT THE BEST?

-These legal documents need to be correctly understood by you, amended if required, clauses added or deleted and must be filled in correctly.
+All legal documents need to be correctly understood by you, amended if required, clauses added or deleted and must be filled in correctly.

 Your real estate agent has an obligation to explain fully, everything they ask you to sign.
+They must have an indepth understanding of real estate work and their responsibilities to you.
+They are working for you.

-Taking a chance on a nice real estate agent, is gambling with your property's value.
-Whatever your value, always expect the highest standard of real estate competence and practice.
+You should always expect the highest standard of real estate competence and practice.

-Real estate agents can be held to account, fined, censured or lose their licence to operate if it is proven by the REAA, a Complaints Assessment Committee or the Tribunal that they peform their duties poorly.
+Real estate agents can be held to account, fined, censured or lose their licence to operate if it is proven by the REA, a Complaints Assessment Committee or the Tribunal that they peform their duties poorly.

 - You must not be misled by your real estate agent